-- In order to achieve the strategy objectives the following policy and principles underpin the Council's risk management arrangements; - Risk management will be embedded into business critical processes ensuring that risks are considered as part of the formulation of Council plans (service / strategic / financial), projects, policies and performance. - A simple risk management process will be in place which; - identifies, understands, and manages key risks affecting the Council, at both corporate/strategic and operational levels - sets risk ownership and accountabilities - considers risks for likelihood and impact - identifies mitigating controls with clear allocation of responsibility thinking about the level of risk, appetite for risk, reward, impact and cost of control measures (responding in a balanced way). - includes risks relating to strategic partnerships - ensures that processes include risk monitoring - Key responsibilities, for officers, members, and committee including reporting structures will be clearly set out. - A senior officer (Jaclyn Gibson, Chief Finance Officer) and member champion (Councillor Ric Metcalfe, Leader) have been identified who will take overall responsibility for risk management. - Processes are cascaded effectively to officers and members, using adequate mentoring facilitation and training. - Processes will be in place to consider and disseminate risk management best practice.
+In order to achieve the strategy objectives the following policy and principles underpin the Council's risk management arrangements;

+- Risk management will be embedded into business critical processes ensuring that risks are considered as part of the formulation of Council plans (service / strategic / financial), projects, policies and performance. - A simple risk management process will be in place which; - identifies, understands, and manages key risks affecting the Council, at both corporate/strategic and operational levels - sets risk ownership and accountabilities - considers risks for likelihood and impact - identifies mitigating controls with clear allocation of responsibility thinking about the level of risk, appetite for risk, reward, impact and cost of control measures (responding in a balanced way). - includes risks relating to strategic partnerships - ensures that processes include risk monitoring - provides regular review and reporting of risks, ensures there is an escalation process in place - Key responsibilities, for officers, members, and committee including reporting structures will be clearly set out. - A senior officer (Jaclyn Gibson, Chief Finance Officer) and member champion (Councillor Ric Metcalfe, Leader) have been identified who will take overall responsibility for risk management. - Processes are cascaded effectively to officers and members, using adequate mentoring facilitation and training. - Processes will be in place to consider and disseminate risk management best practice.